-Touching down in the land of fire and ice is sure to send a shiver down the spine no matter the season.
+Touching down in the land of fire and ice will surely send a shiver down the spine, no matter the season.
 Whether it’s the first glance at a snow-covered city in the depths of winter, admiring verdant greenery against striking black beaches in summer, or being dazzled by the northern lights on approach, Iceland certainly enthrals all the senses.

 But picking the right season to visit Iceland will not just shape the appearance of this jewel between the North Atlantic and Arctic Oceans but also shape the whole way you travel.
 Camping, for example, is far more enjoyable in summer when the temperatures aren’t sub-zero and winds are less ferocious.

-During my first winter visit to Iceland, I got to experience the unique Christmas traditions – book giving and Krampus – as well as the country, come alive with bonfires and fireworks for New Year.
-Magical and snow-covered as the land was, it made certain places impossible to reach, and alas, too much cloud and snow for the northern lights.
-So, paying attention to the seasons is essential depending on how you want to build your Iceland itinerary.
+During my first winter visit to Iceland, I got to experience the unique Christmas traditions – book giving and Krampus – as well as the country coming alive with bonfires and fireworks for New Year.
+Magical and snow-covered as the land was, it made certain places impossible to reach and, alas, too much cloud and snow for the northern lights.
+So, paying attention to the seasons is essential, depending on how you want to build your Iceland itinerary.

 Best time to road-trip Iceland

 While, in theory, you could hire a car in Iceland and enjoy a driving adventure any time of year, there are a few considerations to keep in mind.

 Firstly, off-road driving in Iceland is prohibited for the most part, and many of the F-roads (the highland roads) close completely in winter (from around October to May) – so if you wish to explore the interior, then the summer months will suit you best.
 The famous ring-road route is possible to explore all year round, and so you can decide what kind of conditions and landscapes you want to witness on this route, and then pick your visit accordingly.